Jennny0622/Leetcode_Java/203_Remove_Linked_List_Elements/README.md

 ## Problem Description

-Given the head of a linked list and an integer val,
+Given the `head` of a linked list and an integer `val`,
-remove all the nodes of the linked list that have val as their value, and return the new head.
+remove all the nodes of the linked list that have `val` as their value, and return the new head.

 ---